 Anticipated work next quarter: One and a quarter million ESALs a quarter are applied to the surface of the NCAT Pavement Test Track when the fleet is operational during the middle 2 years of each 3-year research cycle.
 MnROAD mainline sections support about a fourth of NCAT's traffic.
 Weekly, monthly, and quarterly pavement surface condition data collection is conducted.
 Web performance reports reflect the most recent vetted data.
 Technology transfer and implementation of findings are very important to this effort.
 A 6-month sponsor meeting is hosted each spring and fall.
 Spring meetings are held at NCAT (typically in May or June) and fall meetings are held at MnROAD (typically in September or October).
 At both locations, meetings consist of technical presentations and test section inspections.
 Project personnel also travel to sponsor states on demand to promote deployment through meetings, presentations, and field projects.
-Fleet operations for the 2018 NCAT Pavement Test Track began in November.
 Fleet operations and weekly data collection are ongoing.
-Laboratory testing of mix collected during construction is also underway.
+Laboratory testing of mix collected during construction is also ongoing.
+A sponsor meeting will be held in the fall.
 Data collection at MnROAD will continue.
-Implementation of findin will be promoted at winter meetings.